-As shown in the table above, according to the 2013 U.S. Census American Community Survey 1-Year Estimates, 12.7 % adults over age 25 have not completed high school in Imperial County, compared to 8.2 % in California.
-California Department of Education reports that in 2012-2013, Imperial County had a dropout rate of 9% compared to California's 11.4 %.
-Imperial County's graduation rate was at a higher rate at 83.1 % compared to California's 80.4 %.
+As shown in the table above, according to the 2013 U.S. Census American Community Survey 1-Year Estimates, 12.7 percent of adults over age 25 have not completed high school in Imperial County, compared to 8.2 percent in California.
+The California Department of Education reports that in 2012-2013, Imperial County had a dropout rate of 9 percent compared to California's 11.4 percent.
+Imperial County's graduation rate was at a higher rate at 83.1 percent compared to California's 80.4 percent.

-The drop-out rate decrease in Imperial County could be attributed to the following factors: a) schools targeting at-risk students at an earlier age; b) schools focusing efforts on scoring higher on testing skills and passing the CAHSEE; and c) accountability standards established for schools, such as the Academic Performance Index (API) and Annual Yearly Progress (AYP), due to the No-Child-Left-Behind.
+The drop-out rate decrease in Imperial County could be attributed to the following factors: a) schools targeting at-risk students at an earlier age; b) schools focusing efforts on scoring higher on testing skills and passing the CAHSEE; and c) accountability standards established for schools, such as the Academic Performance Index (API) and Annual Yearly Progress (AYP), due to the No Child Left Behind Act.

-3-5-4 Post-Secondary Institutions
+3-5-3 Post-Secondary Institutions

-Residents of Imperial County have a variety of opportunities for postsecondary education.
+Residents of Imperial County have a variety of opportunities for post-secondary education.
 The three primary institutions of higher education are Imperial Valley College (IVC), San Diego State University (SDSU), and University of Phoenix.
 Through the availability of online education, residents can also complete degree programs with a number of online colleges throughout the nation.

 Each college/university offers distinct services to accommodate the individual education needs of our residents.
 Imperial Valley College offers a wide variety of transfer and career technical programs.
 San Diego State University offers a variety of degrees typically for 3rd and 4th year students accepting transfer students from IVC.
 The Imperial Valley University Partnership (IVUP) program allows incoming freshmen to complete their Bachelor's Degree locally through a partnership between IVC, SDSU, and the Imperial County Office of Education (ICOE).
-The University of Phoenix is a private university also offering a wide range of education can also attend a number of accredited institutions that offer a variety of vocational training programs.
+The University of Phoenix is a private university also offering a wide range of educational opportunities for residents.
+Imperial County residents interested in career technical education can also attend a number of accredited institutions that offer a variety of vocational training programs.